lupinetti/pinja-pi/README.md

 pinja-pi
 ========

-A GPIO JavaScript Library for the Raspberry-Pi
+A GPIO JavaScript Library for the Raspberry-Pi.

+This is a work in progress.
+Please be patient.